 Thorsten Kaiser formed the Institute for Barefoot Equine Management in 2003.

-Thorsten recognised the need for quality hoof care that focused on healing the hooves with longivity in minde, rather than making the horse usable as quickly as possible.
+After Thorsten’s endurance horse Khan was having chronic lamness issues and swolen legs, he recognised the need for quality hoof care that focused on healing the hooves with longivity in mind, rather than making the horse usable as quickly as possible.
 Also identified was the need for quality education for horse owners, as well as people who wanted to work as professionals in the field.
 As it currently stands, in New Zealand, anyone could pick up a rasp and become a trimmer or farrier.

 Thorsten wanted to create a framework that develops and trains professionals that horse owners can rely on when they have hoof longevity in mind.